Concentrated solar power: China

 In 2016, China announced its intention to build a batch of 20 technologically diverse CSP demonstration projects in the context of the 13th five-year plan, with the intention of building up an internationally competitive CSP industry.
 Since the first plants were completed in 2018, the generated electricity from the plants with thermal storage is supported with an administratively set FiT of RMB 1.5 per kWh.
 At the end of 2020, China operated a total of 545 MW in 12 CSP plants: seven plants (320 MW) are molten-salt towers, another two plants (150 MW) use the proven Eurotrough 150 parabolic trough design, and three plants (75 MW) use linear Fresnel collectors.
 Plans to build a second batch of demonstration projects were never enacted and further technology specific support for CSP in the upcoming 14th five-year plan is unknown.
 Federal support projects from the demonstration batch ran out at the end of 2021.

 India

-In March 2024, SECI announced that a RfQ for 500 MW would be called in the year 2024.
+In March 2024, SECI announced that a RfQ for 500 MW would be called in 2024.